My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

 and jujutsu classes since 1973.
 He has been the head instructor of the Encino

-Judo Club since 1985 responsible for classes in five locations teaching
+Judo Club since 1985 responsible for classes in up to five locations teaching

 hundreds of students each year.
 He has developed highly